Packed-Ensembles for Efficient Uncertainty Estimation: Experiments

 We implement our models using the PyTorch-Lightning framework built on top of PyTorch.
 Both are open-source Python frameworks.
-Appendix \ref{sec:Implementation} and Table \ref{table:Implementationdetails} detail the hyper-parameters used in our experiments across architectures and datasets.
-Most trainings are completed on a single Nvidia RTX 3090 except on ImageNet for which we use 4 to 8 Nvidia A100-80GB.
+Appendix~\ref{sec:Implementation} and Table~\ref{table:Implementationdetails} detail the hyper-parameters used in our experiments across architectures and datasets.
+Most training instances are completed on a single Nvidia RTX 3090 except for ImageNet, for which we use 2 to 8 Nvidia A100-80GB.